gonfva/gonfva.github.io/content/en/blog/2015-01-06-what-recruiters-taught-me-about-looking.md

 Almost every other day I receive an email offering me a position.

-<i>"Good for you".&nbsp;</i>
+_"Good for you"._

 No, bad for me.

 Most of the emails come from people I haven't spoken to.
 They don't know if I'm looking for a new job.
-They got my email and an old version of my CV&nbsp;somewhere.
+They got my email and an old version of my CV somewhere.
 They match keywords on the profile with my CV and if there is something in common they send the email.
 They send the same message to dozens, (or hundreds) of recipients.
 They mix profiles in London with other roles in Manchester (or even Australia).
 They mix graduates/junior roles with senior.
 The profile include the typical keywords "competitive salary" "agile" "cutting edge"

 I try to reply to them, sometimes with a canned response.